 Digital Marketing encompasses so many different types of online marketing such as Social Media Marketing, Affiliate Marketing, Search Engine Marketing, and Email Marketing to name a few.
-Oftentimes many forms of marketing are intertwined and used together to really maximize a brands reach and visibility.
-But, because Email Marketing has such a huge impact in many businesses marketing practices, it is important to be aware of as well as learn the ins and outs of Email Marketing along with best practices.
+Oftentimes many forms of marketing are intertwined and used together to really maximize a brand’s reach and visibility.
+But, because Email Marketing has such a huge impact on many businesses’ marketing practices, it is important to be aware of as well as learn the ins and outs of Email Marketing along with best practices.

-You may (or may not) have read my bio but I have worked many years in the email marketing industry, albeit, as a front end developer.
-But, I have loved everything about email since it came into existence!
+Having worked many years in the email marketing arena, albeit, as a front-end developer, I have loved everything about email since it came into existence!
 Even when it came to me on a clunky, monochrome computer screen.
 I was drawn to how it let us communicate with one another in a split second.
 Mesmerized by how it could foster relationships from these micro communications.
-Eventually, I was intrigued by how pretty, enticing or convincing emails were and how much enjoyment I got reading the many juicy offers or little nudges to purchase (also known as Calls To Action, or CTA).
-Some might say I might be suffering from a rather severe case of FOMO (Fear of Missing Out) because I usually “click through”.
+Eventually, I was intrigued by how pretty, enticing or convincing emails was and how much enjoyment I got reading the many juicy offers or little nudges to purchase (also known as Calls To Action, or CTA).
+Some might say I might be suffering from a rather severe case of FOMO (Fear of Missing Out) because I am the one who usually “click-through”.

-Over my career, I have loved building each and every one of those email campaign messages for clients (despite its many challenge) and I’ve learnt so much about Email Marketing best practices and picked up many tips along the way.
+Over my career, I have loved building each and every one of those email campaign messages for clients (despite its many challenges) and I’ve learned so much about Email Marketing best practices and picked up many tips along the way.
 I still love email marketing in my new life as a virtual support professional.
 But, I digress.

 The importance of compliance

-Over the years in this industry I’ve learnt how important and valuable email marketing is and why it continues to live on.
-It is in a business’ best interest to maintain a customers’ trust and confidence in their business by not sending unsolicited email.
+Over the years in this industry, I’ve learned how important and valuable email marketing is and why it continues to live on.
+It is in a business’s best interest to maintain customers’ trust and confidence in their business by not sending unsolicited emails.
 I’ve highlighted some of the laws that regulate the influx of spam but always be sure to follow the Anti-Spam Laws From Around the World.

 Canada’s Anti-Spam Legislation (CASL)

-Canada has some of the strictest Spam laws in the world.
-Canada’s Anti-Spam Legislation or, CASL, came into full effect on on July 1, 2017 yet many businesses are still unaware of the anti-spam laws.
+Canada has some of the strictest spam laws in the world.
+Canada’s Anti-Spam Legislation or, CASL, came into full effect on July 1, 2017, yet many businesses are still unaware of the anti-spam laws.
 It is our responsibility to ensure we understand and implement this fully.
 Laws always seem daunting but visit Canada’s Anti-Spam Legislation website for everything you need to know to comply.
 Take the spam quiz and see how much you really know.
 Many compliance rules

 General Data Protection Regulation (GDPR)

 Most recently, Europe has taken a harsher stance on unsolicited electronic communications as well.
-The European Union (EU) General Data Protection Regulation (GDPR) came into effect May 25, 2018 and can seem complex as well but following the guidelines as best you can will be in your best course of action.
-After all, if you are an online business, your clients can come from anywhere in the world and following the rules pertaining to those countries or territories will be in your best interest.
+The European Union (EU) General Data Protection Regulation (GDPR) came into effect May 25, 2018, and can seem complex as well but following the guidelines as best you can is your best course of action.
+After all, if you are an online business, your clients can come from anywhere in the world, and following the rules pertaining to those countries or territories will be in your best interest.
 Ensure that your communications such as your email newsletters are in compliance with the EU’s GDPR legislation.
 There are a ton of resources that can help you through this process such as Hubspot’s guide: https://www.hubspot.com/data-privacy/gdpr but take a look at the directive for specific details of the key issues: https://gdpr-info.eu/key-issues/

 The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act

-For the United States the The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003 is the United States’ first national standards for the sending of commercial e-mail.
-It was signed into law on December 16, 2003 and The Federal Trade Commission (FTC) enforces its provisions.
+For the United States, The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003 is the United States’ first national standard for the sending of commercial e-mail.
+It was signed into law on December 16, 2003, and The Federal Trade Commission (FTC) enforces its provisions.
 You can read more about this in the FTC’s article CAN-SPAM Act: A Compliance Guide for Business that states: “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” including email that promotes content on commercial websites.
 It also outlines CAN-SPAM’s main requirements and that following this directive isn’t complicated.

 Compliance in Email Marketing